Georges Jean-Aubry

 Georges Jean-Aubry (also Gérard Jean-Aubry, or G Jean-Aubry) was the pen-name of Jean-Frédéric-Emile Aubry (1882–1950), a French music critic and translator.
 He was a friend, translator and biographer of Joseph Conrad.

 Life

 Born in Le Havre, Aubry was a friend of several composers, including Debussy and Ravel.
 In 1918 he met and befriended Conrad.
-From 1919 to 1930 he lived in London, editing a magazine published by a musical instrument-making firm, The Chesterian.
+From 1919 to 1930 he lived in London, editing a magazine The Chesterian.
+This publication was the house journal of the music publisher J & W Chester.
 In the 1930s he returned to France.